Video Glossary of Literary Terms

 4. Oscar Wilde, The Picture of Dorian Gray (Theme)

-5. Jerome David Salinger, Cather in the Rye (Plot and Bildungsroman)
+5. Jerome David Salinger, Catcher in the Rye (Plot and Bildungsroman)

 6. Charles Dickens, Oliver Twist (Character and Characterisation)